Æthelburh Princess of Kent and Queen of Northumbria

 Eadburh Princess of Wessex

 As abbess, Eadburh set to work promoting the cult of St Mildryth and building for her a new abbey in which she created a shrine.
 This work was clearly successful, as St Mildryth gained considerable popularity and was the subject of high levels of pilgrimage from within England and the Low Countries.
-It certainly encouraged St Augustine’s Abbey to want to have her relics at their abbey in Canterbury.
+It certainly encouraged the Abbot of St Augustine’s Abbey to want to have her relics at his abbey in Canterbury.

 Until recently, little more could be said about Eadburh.
 However, a manuscript in the Cathedral Library at Hereford has recently been identified as the sole surviving copy of a Life and Miracles of St Eadburh.
 This is a manuscript dating to around the year 1000, and it relates that the shrine of St Eadburh, Abbess of Minster, is at Lyminge.
 This is curious, but we know from charter evidence that Lyminge and Minster were under the rule of a single abbess, Selethryth, in the early 9th Century and that the blessed Eadburh was buried at Lyminge by 804.
 Selethryth is an unusual name, and it seems highly likely that she was the same Selethryth who was sister to one of the powerful nobles at the court of the King of Mercia.
 At this time, it was Mercia that was dominating the Anglo-Saxon Kingdoms of England, and there is good reason to see Selethryth as securing the interests of the King of Mercia through prayer, just as royal women had been doing for the past century and half for the Kings of Kent.